We're back. Rebuilt payments. More ways to get paid. First month 80% off. Claim →

 Deel and Rippling solve different problems.
 Deel is the broad-coverage global platform with a per-contractor price you can read off the page, from $49 per contractor per month as of May 2026.
 Rippling is the bundled HR and IT suite with quote-based contractor pricing, which fits best if you already run on it.
 Both charge per seat or per quote, and both keep the FX margin off the headline.

-If your roster is variable, project-based, or low-frequency, the structurally cheaper shape is a flat one-time fee with no markup.
-Omnivoo Contract Management is flat $49 per finalized contract, transaction fees passed through at cost with no FX markup, and the contract and tax form built in.
-Compare the full picture in contractor payment platform fees compared and Deel alternatives for paying contractors, then start on /pay-contractors.
+If you want a per-seat price you can read off the page with no FX margin layered on top, Omnivoo Contract Management is $49 per contractor per month, transaction fees passed through at cost with competitive FX and a simple 1% contractor withdrawal fee, and the contract and tax form built in.
+Compare the full picture in contractor payment platform fees compared and Deel alternatives for paying contractors, then start on how to pay contractors.

 This article is general information, not legal, tax, or financial advice.
 Confirm each vendor’s pricing on its own live page and consult a qualified professional for your situation before deciding.